micmejia/bible-dump/NKJV/Judges/Judg 21.md

 Now the men of Israel had sworn an oath at Mizpah, saying, "None of us shall give his daughter to Benjamin as a wife."

 ###### 2
-Then the people came to [^a]the house of God, and remained there before God till evening.
+Then the people came to the house of God, and remained there before God till evening.
 They lifted up their voices and wept bitterly,

 ###### 3
 and said, "O Lord God of Israel, why has this come to pass in Israel, that today there should be one tribe _missing_ in Israel?"